LuciferAsh98/CybersecurityProjects/RedTeam/README.md

 - **Buffer Overflow**: Examples and scripts demonstrating buffer overflow attacks.
 - **Privilege Escalation**: Techniques and tools for escalating privileges on compromised systems.
 - **Custom Exploits**: Custom-developed exploits for known vulnerabilities.
+  - **Keylogger**: A custom keylogger script to capture keystrokes on a compromised system.
+  - **Spyware**: A custom spyware tool to monitor and capture data from a target system.

 ### 🕵️ SocialEngineering
 Projects related to social engineering attacks, illustrating the psychological manipulation of individuals into performing actions or divulging confidential information.